claresudbery/clare-wiki-ably/pages/organising/tools/obsidian.md

 - You can also place your folder somewhere like [Google Drive](#syncing-with-google-drive)
   - but this seems a bit flakier than iCloud, and you have to keep manually pulling and pushing, and it's risky to have files open on both devices at once - whereas iCloud just automatically syncs across devices
 - Or you can use [GitHub](#github-sync-plugin)

+## Attachments and images

+- You can just copy / paste an image and it will embed it for you
+- Or place the image in the Attachments folder, which you configure in Settings => Files and links => default location for new attachments
+	- then use this syntax: `![[my-image.jpg]]`

 ### Syncing with Google Drive